 Contact Academic Affairs

 Champlain College purchased Freeman Hall in 1958 and moved to the Hill Section of Burlington.
 In 1965, the College opened its first dormitory in a restored Victorian building on historic South Willard Street.
 Champlain built Joyce Learning Center in 1970 to support its growing student body.
-Brouilette remained president until his retirement in 1977 when he was succeeded by Dr. Robert Skiff.
-During Skiff's presidency, the College acquired several buildings that were converted to dormitories and constructed the Hauke Family Campus Center in 1989.
-In 1991, the College introduced its first bachelor degree program.
-Today, Champlain offers bachelor degree programs in 29 fields of study including information technology, creative media, business, and education.
+Brouilette remained president until his retirement in 1977, when he was succeeded by Dr. Robert Skiff.
+During Skiff's presidency, the College acquired several buildings that were converted to residence halls, and constructed the Hauke Family Campus Center in 1989.
+In 1991, the College introduced its first bachelor's degree program.
+Today, Champlain offers bachelor's degree programs in 31 fields of study, including information technology, creative media, business and education.

 Under the leadership of Dr. David Finney, Champlain's seventh president, the College began expanding its graduate programs.
-By 2009, the College had established study- abroad campuses in Montreal, Canada and Dublin, Ireland, and in October 2013 Master of Science in Emergent Media Production began in Shanghai, China.
-The College marked a planning milestone in 2011 when President Finney introduced Champlain 2020.
-During his nine years as president, the campus expanded to include five new residential halls and in March 2014 construction began on a new academic building to house the Division of Communication and Creative Media.
+By 2009, the College had established study-abroad campuses in Montreal, Canada, and Dublin, Ireland, and in October 2013, the Master of Science in Emergent Media program began in Shanghai, China.
+The College marked a planning milestone in 2011 when President Finney introduced the Champlain 2020 Strategic Plan.
+During his nine years as president, the campus expanded to include five new residence halls, and in March 2014, construction began on a new academic building to house the Division of Communication & Creative Media.

-On July 1, 2014, the college welcomed its' eighth president, Donald J. Laackman.
-President Laackman will continue to provide leadership for the Strategic Plan goals which are to enhance key areas that include achieving distinctive academic excellence; enriching student life and career opportunities; enhancing financial stability; exciting, engaging and empowering faculty and staff; and fostering an inclusive and diverse community.
+On July 1, 2014, the College welcomed its eighth president, Donald J. Laackman.
+In his first academic year, President Laackman provided leadership for the goals set forth in the Strategic Plan, which includes achieving distinctive academic excellence; enriching student life and career opportunities; enhancing financial stability; exciting, engaging and empowering faculty and staff; and fostering an inclusive and diverse community.
 In January 2015, President Laackman announced the launch of the Champlain Futures Initiative.
 Through this iterative process, the College is seeking to deepen its innovative culture and identify emerging trends and opportunities to position the College for continued future success.

-Today, Champlain College educates 2,000 traditional undergraduates, 900 full-time and part- time adult students and 500 graduate students from 47 states and 30 countries, and continues its long tradition of being a leader in preparing highly educated, deeply skilled and personally confident professionals.
+Today, Champlain College educates 2,200 traditional undergraduates, 1,000 full-time and part-time adult students, and 460 graduate students from 48 states and 24 countries, and continues its long tradition of being a leader in preparing highly educated, deeply skilled and personally confident professionals.

 Much of the regalia in today's ceremony originated in medieval European universities such as Oxford.
 Since most of the professors in that age were church clerics, they wore heavy, rather austere, long robes with hoods.
 This manner of dress not only reflected their vows of poverty, but also kept them warm in the drafty university halls of the period.
 As time passed, these hooded robes evolved into elaborate vestments that more closely resembled the colorful, symbolic fashions of the royal courts.
 These vestments were often made of colored silks with heavy embroidery.
 Different styles of hoods (which were now entirely symbolic and no longer designed to cover the head), mortars (a stylized cap popular at the time) and cassock-like gowns displayed the loyalties, disciplines and levels of achievement of the wearer.